rom1504/MasonJar/README.md

 # Requirements & Setup
 MasonJar requires you to have Java installed along with NodeJS and MongoDB.
+You will also of course need a Minecraft client https://minecraft.net/download.

 Once installed run the following to get going.